-(left panel) and site (right panel) for Rainbow Trout (all life stages) in the mic Columbia River study area, 2001 to 2018.
-The dotted line (left panel) represents implementation of the minimum flow release and REV5 operations.
-The dashed (right panel) represents the divide between Reaches 3 and 4 at the Jordan R confluence.
-Revelstoke Dam is located at RKm 238 ddle the line liver Figure 17: Abundance estimates (with 95% credible intervals) by year and sea (left panel) and site (right panel) for adult Rainbow Trout in the middle Columbia R study area, 2007 to 2018.
-The dotted line (left panel) represents the implementatio the minimum flow release and REV5 operations.
-The dashed line (right pa represents the divide between Reaches 3 and 4 at the Jordan River confluer Revelstoke Dam is located at RKm 238. ison liver in of inel) nce. .
-35 Figure 18: Effect of year on the distribution (with 95% credible intervals) of Rainbow To densities by year in the middle Columbia River study area, 2001 to 2018.
-Positive valuation indicate an upstream shift in distribution and negative values indicate a downstress shift.
-The dotted line represents the implementation of the minimum flow release REV5 operations. lues eam and .
-35 Figure 19: Count density estimates (with 95% credible intervals) by year and sea (left panel) and site (right panel) for sucker species in the middle Columbia River st area, 2001 to 2018.
-The dotted line (left panel) represents the implementation of minimum flow release and REV5 operations.
+(left panel) and site (right panel) for Rainbow Trout (all life stages) in the midd Columbia River study area, 2001 to 2019.
+The dotted line (left panel) represents the implementation of the minimum flow release and REV5 operations.
 The dashed line (right panel) represents the divide between Reaches 3 and 4 at the Jordan River confluence.
-Revelstoke Discoated at RKm 238. tudy the ents Dam Figure 20: Abundance estimates (with 95% credible intervals) by year and sea (left panel) and site (right panel) for adult Largescale Sucker in the middle Colum River study area, 2001 to 2018.
-The dotted line (left panel) represents implementation of the minimum flow release and REV5 operations.
-The dashed (right panel) represents the divide between Reaches 3 and 4 at the Jordan R confluence.
-Revelstoke Dam is located at RKm 238 ison nbia the line liver Figure 21: Effect of year on the distribution (with 95% credible intervals) of sucker spectodensities by year in the middle Columbia River study area, 2001 to 2018.
-Positive valued indicate an upstream shift in distribution and negative values indicate a downstresshift.
-The dotted line represents the implementation of the minimum flow release REV5 operations. cies lues eam and .
-37 Figure 22: Count density estimates (with 95% credible intervals) by year and sea (left panel) and site (right panel) for Northern Pikeminnow in the middle Columbia R study area, from 2001 to 2018.
-The dotted line (left panel) represents implementation of the minimum flow release and REV5 operations.
-The dashed (right panel) represents the divide between Reaches 3 and 4 at the Jordan R confluence.
-Revelstoke Dam is located at RKm 238 the the line liver Figure 23: Effect of year on the distribution (with 95% credible intervals) of North Pikeminnow densities by year in the middle Columbia River study area, 2001 to 20 Positive values indicate an upstream shift in distribution and negative values indicate downstream shift.
-The dotted line represents the implementation of the minimum frelease and REV5 operations. nern 018. te a flow .
-38 Figure 24: Fork length-density plots for measured and estimated fork lengths of Bull Tr Mountain Whitefish, and sucker species caught or observed in the middle Colum River study area.
-2014-2018.
+Revelstoke Dam is located at RKm 238 Figure 17: Abundance estimates (with 95% credible intervals) by year and seaso (left panel) and site (right panel) for adult Rainbow Trout in the middle Columbia Riverstudy area, 2007 to 2019.
+The dotted line (left panel) represents the implementation the minimum flow release and REV5 operations.
+The dashed line (right panel represents the divide between Reaches 3 and 4 at the Jordan River confluence Revelstoke Dam is located at RKm 238 Figure 18: Effect of year on the distribution (with 95% credible intervals) of Rainbow Tro densities by year in the middle Columbia River study area, 2001 to 2019.
+Positive value indicate an upstream shift in distribution and negative values indicate a downstrea shift.
+The dotted line represents the implementation of the minimum flow release ar REV5 operations Figure 19: Count density estimates (with 95% credible intervals) by year and seaso (left panel) and site (right panel) for sucker species in the middle Columbia River studarea, 2001 to 2019.
+The dotted line (left panel) represents the implementation of the minimum flow release and REV5 operations.
+The dashed line (right panel) represent the divide between Reaches 3 and 4 at the Jordan River confluence.
+Revelstoke Da is located at RKm 238.
+Figure 20: Abundance estimates (with 95% credible intervals) by year and seaso (left panel) and site (right panel) for adult Largescale Sucker in the middle Columb River study area, 2001 to 2019.
+The dotted line (left panel) represents the implementation of the minimum flow release and REV5 operations.
+The dashed line (right panel) represents the divide between Reaches 3 and 4 at the Jordan River confluence.
+Revelstoke Dam is located at RKm 238 Figure 21: Effect of year on the distribution (with 95% credible intervals) of sucker species densities by year in the middle Columbia River study area, 2001 to 2019.
+Positive value indicate an upstream shift in distribution and negative values indicate a downstrea shift.
+The dotted line represents the implementation of the minimum flow release ar REV5 operations Figure 22: Count density estimates (with 95% credible intervals) by year and seaso (left panel) and site (right panel) for Northern Pikeminnow in the middle Columbia Rive study area, from 2001 to 2019.
+The dotted line (left panel) represents the implementation of the minimum flow release and REV5 operations.
+The dashed line (right panel) represents the divide between Reaches 3 and 4 at the Jordan Rive confluence.
+Revelstoke Dam is located at RKm 238 Figure 23: Effect of year on the distribution (with 95% credible intervals) of Norther Pikeminnow densities by year in the middle Columbia River study area, 2001 to 201 Positive values indicate an upstream shift in distribution and negative values indicate downstream shift.
+The dotted line represents the implementation of the minimum flor release and REV5 operations Figure 24: Fork length-density plots for measured and estimated fork lengths of Bull Trou Mountain Whitefish, and sucker species caught or observed in the middle Columb River study area, 2014-2019